We’ve heard it all

-The hands-on nature of beekeeping is a special and valued element many beekeepers.
+The hands-on nature of beekeeping is a special and valued aspect for many beekeepers.
 Throw in the colorful advantages bees bring through pollination and the sense that, as a beekeeper, you are helping the environment and the joy of beekeeping is clear.
 For many, beekeeping is a labor of love, requiring attention and a focus on understanding your bees.

-Many beekeepers consider these factors very positive aspects of beekeeping.
+Many beekeepers consider these factors entirely positive aspects of beekeeping.
 They are not looking for a quick way to obtain honey (they have the local supermarket for that!).
-Rather, they value their "guardianship" with bees.
+Rather, they value their “guardianship” with bees.
 These are precisely the things that make beekeeping so enjoyable for so many beekeepers.

 To top it all off there is the possibility of beautiful, sweet honey from your own bees.